uptonking/note4yaoo/lib-db-model-eav-community-triple.md

 - Triple relationships like the above are the kind of queries a Prolog engine can answer well (and far more).

-- 🤔 What's the use-case for a triple store vs a graph DB?
+- 🤔 **What's the use-case for a triple store vs a graph DB**?
 Social networks?
   - People also call triple stores graph DBs.
   - Triple stores support a disciplined set of primitive types that come from xml schema, so you have "xsd:integer", "xsd:datetime", "xsd:decimal", really the critical things that are missing in JSON.
 That is, there is a kind of fact where the object is a literal.
   - Triple stores also support facts where the object is an identifier for another object.
 That could be a URI which names it, or it could be an internal "blank node" identifier.